An Architect Inspiration

 Architect Inspiration

-The schools that I graduated before the Architecture University did not encourage creativity.
-The models were of the old school where students learned much information.
-Romanians are still proud of their school system that provides a solid general culture.
-The graduates are supposed to have good knowledge about Romanian Literature, Grammar, Physics, Chemistry, Geography, History, Anatomy, Biology, two foreign languages.
-Most of all, Mathematics is studied hardly during all 12 years: Geometry, Algebra, Calculus.
+The schools that I graduated from before the Architecture University did not encourage creativity.
+The models were of the old school, where students learned information.
+Romanians are still proud of their school system, which provides a solid general culture.
+The graduates should have good knowledge of Romanian Literature, Grammar, Physics, Chemistry, Geography, History, Anatomy, Biology, and two foreign languages.
+Most of all, Mathematics is studied hard during all 12 years: Geometry, Algebra, and Calculus.
 Most of the schools are very oriented in Mathematics and Physics.

-Writing this article made me realize that I read literature almost the same way as mathematics: I always try to understand the texts as problems, some of them asking for new equations to solve, some of them showing solutions of fictional characters.
+Writing this article made me realize that I read literature almost the same way as mathematics: I always try to understand the texts as problems, some asking for new equations to solve, some showing solutions of fictional characters.

 How do I see the Architecture?

 I always had the same feeling as solving mathematical problems back in high school when I designed houses and offices, virtually anything.
-As a matter of fact, I see the architectural design as a big problem to solve.
+I see the architectural design as a big problem to solve.
 Let me give an example.

-Designing a house as a mathematical problem.
+Designing a house is a mathematical problem.
 Inputs:

 • The site